 Indiana is the heart of America with fresh laundry and home cooking.

-Here it is possible to find hardworking family friendly neighbors, as well as a general friendliness.
+Here it is possible to find hardworking family-friendly neighbors, as well as general friendliness.
 Locals make visitors feel how welcome they truly are.
 However, there is a darker side to Indiana based on alcohol and drug addiction.
 Anyone who suffers from an addiction can get the help they need, without compromising their respect.
 Sometimes it is tougher to let family and friends see a need for help.
-Whether you have a lot of support or not you may benefit from David Dardahsit’s Ibogaine therapy.
-Dardashiti’s program helps you detox, and work with a personalized recovery program designed to help you rehabilitate for life.
+Whether you have a lot of support or not you may benefit from David Dardashti’s Ibogaine therapy.
+Dardashti’s program helps you detox, and work with a personalized recovery program designed to help you rehabilitate for life.
 The promise of Ibogaine is to end your addiction for a better life ahead.
 Data indicates 26-year-olds and those who are older are not getting the help they need in Indiana.
 With access to Ibogaine treatment, it is possible.
 Professionals are on call 24/7 to get you the help you are ready for.

 What you should know